Speech-Language Pathologists: Strategies to Support Students with Reading and Language Deficits (Grades PreK-12)

 Ten Key Benefits of Attending

-- What Every SLP Should Know About Reading Deficits and How They Relate to Students Whether They Are Learning In-Person or Online
+- What Every SLP Should Know About Literacy and Language Deficits and How They Relate to Students

 Learn the different types of language-based reading challenges you will see in students with significant language-literacy disorders, dyslexia (specific reading disorder), receptive and expressive language disorders, and autism spectrum disorders

-- Expand Your School-Based or Online Learning Role as an SLP in Teaching Decoding and Spelling
+- Expand Your Role as an SLP in Teaching Decoding and Spelling

 Utilize techniques such as morphology and word investigation to help children develop detailed lexical representations that include information about the word meanings, grammatical uses, spelling, and pronunciation within your current vocabulary lessons